-This study began in the winter of 1994 and was based on a 100 % sample of the 384 members and associates of the Association of Black Women in Higher Education (ABWHE).
+This study began in the winter of 1994 and was based on a 100% sample of the 384 members and associates of the Association of Black Women in Higher Education (ABWHE).
 The purpose was to survey career mobility patterns of African American women professors from two-year and four-year American colleges and universities.
-Of the 384 women surveyed, 336 (or 79 %) returned the survey instrument and of those 180 were eligible to participate.
-Of the 180 member sample, 96 (or 53.33 %) of the women had remained exclusively in academic employment since completion of graduate training.
-Fifty-nine (or 32.77 %) of the women had worked outside of the academy since completing graduate training but had returned and were currently working at a two-year or four-year American college or university.
-The third group of women totaling 25 in number (or 13.88 %) were those who voluntarily left the academy and had not returned.
-In the winter of 1995, a grant was awarded to expand the study to include those experiences of faculty women from the University of the West Indies System-Mona in Jamaica, St. Augustine in Trinidad-Tobago, and Cave Hill in Barbados campuses.
-The 44 faculty women study which was conducted in the Caribbean differed from the original 384 faculty women study because the author was able to interview all 44 women face-to-face as opposed to distributing the surveys by mail as in the first study.
+Of the 384 women surveyed, 336 (or 79%) returned the survey instrument, of which 180 were eligible to participate.
+Of the 180 member sample, 96 (or 53.33%) of the women had remained exclusively in academic employment since completion of graduate training.

+Fifty-nine (or 32.77%) of the women had worked outside of the academy since completion of graduate training but had returned and were currently working at a two-year or four-year American college or university.
+The third group of women totaling 25 in number (or 13.88%) were those who voluntarily left the academy and had not returned.
+In the winter of 1995, I received a grant to expand my study to include those experiences of faculty women from the University of the West Indies System-Mona in Jamaica, St. Augustine in Trinidad-Tobago, and Cave Hill in Barbados campuses.
+The study I conducted in the Caribbean differed from the original study because I was able to interview all 44 women face-to-face as opposed to distributing the surveys by mail with the 384 African American women.